22 May 17

 It’s a good time of year to focus on resilience.
 It feels like the entire country is battening down the hatches with the change of season, getting their flu jabs, breaking out the winter gear.

-Then there’s the New Zealand Budget this week and our own budgets to think of.
 We all need to be in the best place possible to withstand any future storms.

 Just how ready are we for the weather?
 Can we handle disruptions to come?
 And how easy will it be for us to bounce right back?